telerik/xaml-docs/controls/radgridview/columns/data-formatting.md

 ![Telerik {{ site.framework_name }} DataGrid Data Formatting 1](images/RadGridView_DataFormatting_1.png)

 >The DataFormatString property uses the __string.Format__ method.
 To learn more, check the [string.Format](http://msdn.microsoft.com/en-us/library/system.string.format.aspx) MSDN article.
+The resulting string is also dependent on the [IsLocalizationLanguageRespected]({%slug gridview-how-to-custom-format%}) property.

 To learn more about formatting visit the [Formatting Overview](http://msdn.microsoft.com/en-us/library/26etazsy.aspx) chapter in MSDN.